gaudiom4git/Credit_Risk_Analysis/README.md

 ![Naive Random Oversampling](https://github.com/gaudiom4git/Credit_Risk_Analysis/blob/main/Resources/NaiveRandomOversampling.png)

-* Balance Accuracy Score = 65.16% The False Negative = 33 which means the Model predicted credit card risk as Low Risk but actually those are High risk.
+* Balance Accuracy Score = 65.16%.
+False Negative = 33.
 * The precision of prediction using this model:Low Risk(1) is 1 and High Risk(0) is 0.01
 * The recall(sensitivity) for predicting Low Risk(1)is 0.68 and High Risk is 0.62
 * The F1 score for Low Risk is 0.81 and for high risk is 0.02 as precision for High risk is low.